 - Medicare tax withheld

 - Any local income taxes withheld

 When you file electronically, you are not required to submit a copy of your W-2 itself, but will only need to enter the information from it.
-However, it is recommended to keep your W-2 in a safe place in case you need to produce it in the future, such as in the event of an audit, or for other purposes such as background checks.
+However, it is recommended to keep your W-2 in a safe place in case you need to produce it in the future, such as in the event of an audit or for other purposes, such as background checks.

-In the event of an audit, you will need to produce documents, (such as your W-2) to prove your income and withholding.
+In the event of an audit, you will need to produce documents (such as your W-2) to prove your income and withholding.
 In such an event, you could end up with legal difficulties if you can’t show that the numbers you entered were in good faith.

 The best place to find accurate numbers for income and withholding besides your W-2 form is on your last pay stub of the year.
-If you don’t have this in hand, you may be able to find it online through your employer or get a copy of it from your company’s human resources office.
+If you don’t have this on hand, you may be able to find it online through your employer or get a copy of it from your company’s human resources office.
 The best way to make sure your info is accurate and consistent with what your employer has filed is to get the numbers directly off of the W-2 itself.

 When Am I Supposed to Get My W-2?

-While some employers mail these documents, others make them available electronically,or provide them via both methods.
+While some employers mail these documents, others make them available electronically or provide them via both methods.
 It’s always a good idea to keep your address and email up to date with your employer to prevent important documents from getting lost in the mail.

+The IRS does not accept online submissions of 4852, so you will need to print and mail the required forms to the IRS.
 To fill out this form, you will need to enter the following:

 - Estimated numbers for all wages earned and taxes withheld that would have been listed on your W-2